313: Earth vs. the Spider

 Statler and Waldorf are the two cranky old men who heckle from a theater balcony on the television series The Muppet Show (1976-1981).

 Nyahh-nyahh-nyahh!
 Oh, eek.
 Ooooh, no, oooh!

 The first part seems to be an imitation of The Three Stooges’ Curly Howard.
 The second part could be comedian Charlie Callas.

 Hey, who ordered the Hunan beef?

 Hunan beef is a popular menu item in Chinese restaurants.
-The spicy dish involves lean beef, chilies, garlic, soy sauce, and vinegar.
+The spicy dish involves thin-sliced beef, chile peppers, garlic, soy sauce, and rice wine.

 They all look like “Spy vs. Spy” now.